 Dr. Kyle Ruedinger graduated from the University of Wisconsin-Madison School of Veterinary Medicine in May of 2017.
 He grew up in Wisconsin and is excited to join the great team at WRVC.
 He enjoys caring for our animal patients and working with clients to find the best care plan for them and their beloved pets.
 When not working he spends most of his time outside hiking or biking, and also traveling when possible.
 He also likes doing any outside physical labor but especially appreciates vegetable gardening.
 Currently he shares his life with a former big city stray sassy calico kitty, Clover, who was his first surgical patient in school.
 Dr. Ruedinger looks forward to meeting and working with all of WRVC’s clients and pets.

-Stephanie has been with Wolf River Veterinary Clinic for three years.
+Stephanie has been with Wolf River Veterinary Clinic for four years.
 She is a graduate of both UW-River Falls and MATC with a bachelor’s degree in animal science and an associate’s degree in veterinary technology.
-Stephanie is also the program coordinator for our S.A.F.E. program.
+Stephanie is also a program coordinator for our S.A.F.E. program.
 Her passion and dedication for these animals continually shines through year after year.
 She particularly enjoys helping pets find loving forever homes.
-In 2016 eight dogs and fifty one cats have found new homes through the program.
-In her spare time Stephanie likes to play with her animals, go to movies, play table top games, play video games and spend time with loved ones.
+In her spare time, she enjoys going to movies, playing table top games, playing video games and spending time with loved ones.
 She shares her home with her wife, mother-in-law, six cats, three dogs, two parrots, a gecko and occasional foster pets.

 Chandell is a recent Globe University Veterinary Technology graduate and has completed her VTNE becoming a CVT in March 2017.
 She is also a 2011 graduate of UW-Oshkosh where she received a Bachelor of Social Work degree.
 Chandell has always been passionate about helping people and caring for animals.
 She considers herself very fortunate to have a mix of both and a career she really enjoys.
 Chandell was in the social work field for 3 years before returning to school for a degree in animal health.
 Chandell currently has a dog named Mossy, but grew up with many pets.
 In her free time you will find her reading, fishing, hunting, camping, spending time with family, taking walks with her pup, laughing, and the Packers among other things.
 Chandell is very proud to be a part of the Wolf River Veterinary Clinic team !

-Ariana started with Wolf River Veterinary Clinic this past January.
+Ariana started with Wolf River Veterinary Clinic in January of 2017.
 Born and raised in New London, she graduated from New London High School in 2012.
 During her time in school, she took small animal care classes and really enjoyed working with animals !
 Ariana recently became a new mom and enjoys spending lots of time with her son.
 When she's away from the clinic, Ariana enjoys fishing, road trips, family vacations, boating and making jewelry.
 You'll also find her up north during the summer months visiting family and hanging out on the lake!

 Talia Noble moved to Southern California after living all her life in Northern California.
 After being involved in a major car accident in 2000, a family friend introduced her to Dr. Nathan Anderson.
 After 3 years of success as a patient at Anderson Vet Clinic she decided to join the team.